inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 $end
 ```

-Among the settlement parameters, those specific to the Zlev version of LTRANS, those relative to the stranding  allow to consider as stranded any particle approaching the coast at a distance  `StrandingDist` ,  if the depth at that instant is not greater than `strandingmaxdepth` and the height of the particle above the bottom is not more than `strandingmaxdistfromdepth`.
+Among the settlement parameters specific to the Zlev version of LTRANS, those relative to stranding allow to consider as stranded any particle approaching the coast at a distance  `StrandingDist` ,  if the depth at that instant is not greater than `strandingmaxdepth` and the height of the particle above the bottom is not bigger than `strandingmaxdistfromdepth`.
 Finally, the `storedincolor` flag was created to allow the output of quantities useful for debugging issues.

 ##### 6.8 Conversion parameters